nakabonne/tstorage/README.md

 ## Internal
 Time-series database has specific characteristics in its workload.
-In terms of write operations, a time-series database must be designed to handle exceptionally large volumes, specifically, performant ingestion is a cornerstone feature.
+In terms of write operations, a time-series database has to ingest a tremendous amount of data points.
-In terms of read operations, most recent first.
-In most cases, users want to query in real-time.
-Databases should be able to pull the latest record very fast, easily.
+In terms of read operations, in most cases, users want to query the recent data in real-time.
 Entirely, time-series data is mostly an append-only workload with delete operations performed in batches on less recent data.

-Based on these characteristics, `tstorage`'s data model differs from the B-trees or LSM trees based storage engines.
+Based on these characteristics, `tstorage` adopts a linear data model structure that partitions data points by time, totally different from the B-trees or LSM trees based storage engines.
-This package adopts a linear data model structure which partitions data points by time.
 Each partition acts as a fully independent database containing all data points for its time range.

 ![Screenshot](architecture.jpg)

 Key benefits:
+- We can insert data without reading (blind writes) and rewriting that do not change.
-- When querying a time range, we can easily ignore all data outside of the partition range.
+- We can easily ignore all data outside of the partition time range when querying data points.
-- When completing a partition, we can persist the data from our in-memory database by sequentially writing just a handful of larger files.
+- When a partition gets full, we can persist the data from our in-memory database by sequentially writing just a handful of larger files.
 We avoid any write-amplification and serve SSDs and HDDs equally well.

 ## Benchmarks
 Benchmark tests were made using Intel(R) Core(TM) i7-8559U CPU @ 2.70GHz with 16GB of RAM on macOS 10.15.7